AJLab-GH/fortinetCloudBlueprint/README.md

 ## Prologue

 The purpose of this architecture is to provide the user with a set of templates that will deploy and preconfigure perimeter solution that addresses the dynamic needs of an environment, while optimizing for security.
-The templates are equipped with a FortiGate Next Generation Firewall, FortiWeb WAF and DVWA Endpoint.
+The templates are equipped with a FortiGate Next Generation Firewall, FortiWeb WAF and WKLD Endpoint.
 While the WAF is designed to secure your Web Servers against inbound attacks over HTTP/HTTPs, the Next Generation Firewall is a General Purpose tool that will enable your connectivity (IPSec, SSL VPN, SDWAN) in addition to offering Multi-Protocol security and being your primary egress mechanism.

 ![fgfwb](https://raw.githubusercontent.com/AJLab-GH/fortinetCloudBlueprint/staging/Images/fgfwb.png)